opentracing-contrib/java-jaxrs/README.md

 This repository will provide instrumentation of several Java frameworks using OpenTracing API.
-Consumer of this libraries will provide OpenTracing API implementation, therefore this instrumentation does not depend on any tracer implementation.
+Consumers of this libraries will provide OpenTracing API implementation, therefore this instrumentation does not depend on any tracer implementation.

 ## Supported Frameworks
-* Jax-RS
+* JAX-RS